The Brown Bunny: Production and release

+Gallo conceived the film's title before writing its story.
+He is fond of the color brown, and rabbits are his favorite animal.

 The film was shot in 16 mm and then blown up in 35 mm, which gives the photography a typical "old-school grain".
+Gallo reportedly shot the film using two Aaton 16mm cameras, Super Baltar lenses, a Nagra IV-STC recorder, and an Angénieux zoom lens purchased from The Stanley Kubrick Estate.
 Vincent Gallo credited himself as director of the photography as well as one of the three camera operators along with Toshiaki Ozawa and John Clemens.

+During the film's production, Gallo stated that he became "almost maniacal" in trying to create the film.
+He personally painted Bud's motorcycle, which appears in the film's opening race sequence, "dozens of times to get just the right shade of gold."
+Gallo stated that he fainted twice during the film's production, due to exhaustion from working.

-The version of the film shown in the U.S. has been cut by about 25 minutes compared to the version shown at Cannes, removing a large part of the initial scene at the race track (about four minutes shorter), about six minutes of music and black screen at the end of the film, and about seven minutes of driving before the scene in the Bonneville Speedway.
+The film's opening race scene was shot at the New Hampshire Motor Speedway.
+The U.S. theatrical version of the film has been cut by about 25 minutes compared to the version shown at Cannes, removing a large part of the initial scene at the race track (about four minutes shorter), about six minutes of music and black screen at the end of the film, and about seven minutes of driving before the scene in the Bonneville Speedway.